 General FAQs About Surrogacy

+After two decades working in LGBTQ+ family building, I've collected some of the most common questions that intended parents ask.
 Let's tackle the basics first with a quick crash course (or refresher) about the surrogacy process:

 What is surrogacy?